HASwitchPlate/openHASP-docs/docs/integrations/examples/example-dashui.md

 To add an openHASP plate to your installation with the Dash UI sample configuration:

 - in the plate's web UI select `Material Light` UI theme, and choose a purple color in the Hue color bar and reboot,
-- upload a `pages.jsonl` file with the folowing content to your plate and reboot:
+- upload a `pages.jsonl` file with the folowing content to your plate's flash memory and reboot:

 ```json
 {"page":1,"comment":"---------- Page 1 ----------"}